 Hi, my name is Dafina and at 35 my life changed forever.
-I was diagnosed with stage 2 womb cancer which had already spread to my ovaries.
+I was diagnosed with stage 2 womb cancer which had already spread to my ovaries, despite being told by doctors to take Activia yoghurt for the "bloating".
 The only option to save my life was to have a total hysterectomy which meant the removal of my uterus and both ovaries.
 Womb cancer deprived me of having my own children.
 I was also put into immediate surgical menopause after the operation.

 Many women have lost their lives due to late diagnosis.
 I am lucky to be alive to write this, but what about those who are diagnosed at an even later stage than I was?

 At the moment the only check available for a woman’s reproductive system is cervical screening (smear test), usually carried out by a nurse every 3 years from age 25 to 64.
 This test is very important but more needs to be done as it only tests for abnormal cervical cells that could develop into cervical cancer, which is just 1 out of the 5 gynaecological cancers.

 According to Cancer Research UK, 3,000 women are diagnosed every year with Cervical cancer.
 But 19,000 women are diagnosed with the other types of gynaecological cancer for which there aren’t any checks: